 Naming Canary Wharf

-Canary Wharf took its name in 1937, due to the areas docklands history and its close links with the Canary Islands.
+Canary Wharf officially took its name in 1937 — a result of the areas docklands history and its close links with the Canary Islands.

 This part of East London has had its fair share of change over the years:

-Fast forward to the early 1900s, and the connection between the Canary Islands and this area of the London Docklands, now know as Canary Wharf, finally begins.
+In the early 1900s, the connection between the Canary Islands and this area of the London Docklands — now know as Canary Wharf — finally begins.

 This booming import business with a continuous supply of fruit ships arriving into the docks at Londons docklands, now called South Quay, prompted the fruit ship unloading dock to be referred to as the Canary docks.